noahcuadrado/audos-docs/docs/api/tagging/entity-tags.md

 **Endpoint:** `POST /api/entity-tags/sessions/:sessionId/sync-tags?workspaceId={workspaceId}`

 Sync all contact tags to a session (refresh inherited tags).
+This endpoint recalculates inheritance rules and ensures the session reflects all tags currently applied to its linked contact.

 #### Query Parameters